sbyrnes321/numericalunits/README.rst

   only randomly varying around the 50th decimal point, so the variation is hidden from view.
 You would not notice it as an error.

-* Since units are normal Python floating-point numbers, they follow the normal casting rules.
+* Since units are normal Python ``float``-type numbers, they follow the normal casting rules.
 For example, ``2 * cm`` is a python ``float``, not an ``int``.
-This is usually the sensible and desired behavior.
+  This is usually what you would want and expect.

 * You can give a dimension to complex numbers in the same way as real numbers--for example ``(2.1e3 + 3.9e4j) * ohm``.

 * I tested only in Python 2.7, but as far as I can tell it should be compatible with any Python version 2.x or 3.x.
-Please email me if you have checked.
+Please `email me <http://sjbyrnes.com>`_ if you have checked.

 * If you get overflows or underflows, you can edit the unit initializations.
   For example, the package sets the meter to a numerical value between 0.1 and 10.
 Therefore, if you're doing molecular simulation, most lengths you use will be tiny numbers.
 You should probably set the meter instead to be between, say, 1e8 and 1e10.

+* Some numerical routines use a default *absolute* tolerance, rather than relative tolerance, to decide convergence.
+This can cause the calculation result to randomly vary even though there is no dimensional analysis error.
+  When this happens, you should set the absolute tolerance to a value with the appropriate units.
+Alternatively, you can scale the data before running the algorithm and scale it back afterwards.
+Maybe this sounds like a hassle, but it's actually a benefit: If your final result is very sensitive to some numerical tolerance setting, then you really want to be aware of that.

 Notes on unit definitions
 -------------------------